esvanmantgem/coco/README.md

 # Coco: Conservation Design for Optimal Ecological Connectivity

-Coco provides and open source ILP solution for variations of the Reserve Selection problem including connectivity functionality
+Coco provides an open source ILP solution for variations of the Reserve Selection problem including connectivity functionality.

 Note: this is a pre-release version and not a full version yet